gpocentek/data2args/docs/source/getting_started.rst

     Readers parse the data to transform it into an internal representation.

 **Transformers**
-    Transformers use the internal representation to general argument parsers.
+    Transformers use the internal representation to generate argument parsers.

 Using the API
 =============